aprest10/s22-team10-project/demo.md

 The numbered map below shows the correspnding location to the grid number.

+In our example the image from index 0 is from grid 0, this can be compared to the models best guess grid 8.

 ![Numbered Grid](images/numberedGrid.png)

 This code allows us to view the image the model was given.
 Just replace the 0 with the index number inserted into the predict function above.